youssefHosni/Data-Science-Interview-Questions-Answers/Deep Learning Questions & Answers for Data Scientists.md

 Also since the momentum is used to update the weights based on an "exponential moving average" of all the previous gradients instead of the current gradient only, this in some sense, combats the instability of the gradients that comes with stochastic gradient descent, the higher the momentum term, the stronger the influence of previous gradients to the current optimization step (with the more recent gradients having even stronger influence), setting a momentum term close to 1, will result in a gradient that is almost a sum of all the previous gradients basically, which might result in an exploding gradient scenario.
 ![1667318817187](https://user-images.githubusercontent.com/72076328/199281009-a2051070-bf73-4478-9616-c5688d7eceb0.jpg)

+### Q19: What are the hyperparameters that can be optimized for the batch normalization layer? ###

+Answer: